 The cheapest solution would be to redesign the bottom sign as I did in the first image below.
 The best solution is to make 2 separate groups.

-I saw both signs below in France while being on a holiday.
+I saw both signs below in France while I was on holiday.

 Despite our detour, because we couldn’t figure out the right direction for the campground, I had to laugh at the clumsiness of the sign.
 In its own way, it’s charming, don’t you think?
 Yet totally useless.

 The sign to the viewpoint is better.
 The text is easy to read and the direction is clear.
 Pictograms can be tricky because it is a new language that has a learning curve.
-This icon is so widely used that most will know its meaning.
+The icon for viewpoint is so widely used that probably most will know its meaning.

 What makes a good sign?